 If you are a thrifty individual, you sell on eBay.

-If you are both, then you are awesome and probably have an eBay account just for your eBay store.
+If you are both, you are awesome and probably have an eBay account just for your store.
+Or at least you should.

 But what if aren’t quite there yet?
 What if you’ve been limping along with PayPal to avoid taking a step into grown-up land and getting a bank account for eBay sellers?